vncntx/acrylic/docs/src/pages/typography/Text.md

 ## Text

-[wiki]: /wiki/modules/_components_typography_text_.html

-Text displays its contents as a generic block of text.
+`Text` displays its contents as a generic block of text.

 ```jsx
 render(() => (